 - Whose gross receipts or revenue (including revenue from discontinuing operations) is less than or equal to Rs 10 Cr in the financial year

 - Whose paid-up share capital plus reserves is less than or equal to Rs 1 CR as on the Balance sheet date (i.e. usually at the end of the financial year )

 - Not a holding or subsidiary of a Public company

 - Whose borrowings is less than or equal to Rs 1 Cr at any time during the financial year

 CARO, 2020 (Applicable from FY 2019-20)-Changes made

-# Reporting over maintenance of records of Intangible assets have been specifically added.
+Reporting over maintenance of records of Intangible assets has been specifically added.

 - Fraud reporting

-# The fraud report issued by the auditors in the form ADT-4 to CG should be reported.
+The fraud report issued by the auditors in the form of ADT-4 to CG should be reported.

-# Details of consolidated companies with qualifications or adverse reactions in the CARO report must be reported along with Paragraph Number of the auditor with audit report on Consolidated Financial Activities.
+Details of consolidated companies with qualifications or adverse reactions in the CARO report must be reported along with the Paragraph Number of the auditor with the audit report on Consolidated Financial Activities.